KvKavindu/LIDAR-based-path-planning-algorithm/README.md

 # LIDAR-based-path-planning-algorithm
-Design of path planning algorithm based on a Recurrent Neural Network
+Designing of a path planning algorithm using Elman Recurrent Neural Network Architecture